-Home Health Aide (HH Aide) Services HH Aide services provide total care or assist an eligible member in all ADLs.
+HH Aide services provide total care or assist an eligible memberMember in all ADLs.
 Total care is defined as: the provision of bathing (bed, sponge, tub, or shower), shampoo (sink, tub, or bed), care of nails and skin, oral hygiene, toileting and elimination, safe transfer techniques and ambulation, normal range of motion and positioning, adequate oral nutrition and fluid intake.